 SCC’s Davis Center

-Construction on the SCC Davis Center in the UC Davis West Village is well under way.
-The first community college extension built on a University of California campus, the center is scheduled to open its doors to more than 2,000 students in spring 2012 with 11 classrooms, a computer lab, art studio, career technology center, administrative offices and counseling space.
+The first community college extension built on a University of California campus, the SCC Davis Center opened its doors to more than 2,000 students in spring 2012 with 11 classrooms, a computer lab, art studio, career technology center, administrative offices and counseling space.
 More than 220 students transfer from SCC to UC Davis each year, making SCC the institution transferring the most students to UC Davis.
-Construction of the $12.4 million center is funded by the LRCCD with measure A bond proceeds approved by voters in 2002.
+Construction of the $12.4 million center is funded by the LRCCD with measure A bond proceeds approved by voters in 2002

 Performing Arts Center

 Built with Works Progress Administration funds in 1937, the SCC Auditorium served the college through years of change.
-Now, a transformation will update this Art Deco icon.
-The 600-seat space will come into the 21st century with audio system control, lighting catwalks and control systems, motorized/manual rigging system, motorized orchestra pit, trap floor, variable acoustics and full accessibility.
-The new technology will link all "smart" classrooms--instructor stations equipped with computer and audiovisual equipment-- labs and support spaces for interactive network capability.
-The entryway to the Auditorium will retain the fresco by artist Ralph Stackpole, depicting teaching and learning, valley farming and local government.
+Now, a transformation has updated this Art Deco icon.
+The 600-seat space has an audio system control, lighting catwalks and control systems, motorized/manual rigging system, motorized orchestra pit, trap floor, variable acoustics and full accessibility.
+The new technology links all “smart” classrooms–instructor stations equipped with computer and audiovisual equipment– labs and support spaces for interactive network capability.
+The entryway to the Auditorium retains the fresco by artist Ralph Stackpole, depicting teaching and learning, valley farming and local government.

 Seats, classrooms, even the stage is available for your visible support to the college.

 The stadium at Sacramento Junior College opened in 1928 with a seating capacity of 25,000.
 It was the largest stadium in the country affiliated with a junior college.
 Home to SCC’s football and track teams, the stadium hosted top name bands, the annual charity Pig Bowl and the pre-Olympic USA/Mobil Track and Field championships of 1995.